Lubin School of Business

-Dr. Abuaf teaches International Economics and Finance, Macro and Micro Economics, Corporate Finance, Investments, Entrepreneurial Finance, Valuation, and Financial Policy.
-He has taught Money and Banking at the University of Chicago, and numerous derivatives training courses at JP Morgan Chase.
+Dr. Abuaf teaches International Economics and Finance, Macro and Micro Economics, Corporate Finance, Investments, Entrepreneurial Finance, Valuation, Derivatives, Fixed-Income, student-managed Investment Portfolio, and Financial Policy.
+He has taught Money and Banking at the University of Chicago, and derivatives, probability and statistics, econometrics, and quantitative methods in the business world.

-Dr. Abuaf advises, and has advised blue-chip corporates including Apple, Amex, CenterPoint, Exelon, Facebook, GE, General Motors, Google, International Paper, Microsoft, Pfizer, Prudential, Verizon; and sovereigns such as the republics of Argentina, Korea, Peru, and Turkey.
+Dr. Abuaf advises, and has advised blue-chip corporates including Apple, Amex, AT&T, Credit Suisse, Exelon, Facebook, GE, General Motors, Google, International Paper, Microsoft, Pfizer, PG&E, Prudential, Southwest Gas, Verizon; and sovereigns such as the republics of Argentina, Korea, Peru, and Turkey.
 Dr. Abuaf has played leading roles in marquee capital raisings (Apple, Exelon, Facebook, Microsoft), and restructurings and M&A transactions (ATT, Repsol-YPF), the development of an options market in Argentina, and the securitization of a an oil forward contract (the Salomon-Phibro Oil Trust).

-In addition to his scholarly publications, Dr. Abuaf publishes and has published commercial articles, or made presentations, on the “Global Macroeconomic Outlook,” “Blue-Sky Factors in Equity Valuation,” “Economic, Behavioral, and Empirical Drivers of Capital Structure and Shareholder Payout Policies,” “Share Buybacks,” “Drivers of Dividend Policy,” “Fix-Floating Mix and Maturity Profile of Optimal Debt Portfolios,” “Statistical Drivers of Credit Ratings,” “Modeling the Yield Curve,” “Estimating the Equity Cost of Capital by Using the Fama-French-Carhart Model,” “Estimating the Pricing Behavior of Large Bond Offerings,” “Responses of Bank Stocks to Yield-Curve Shocks,” “Foreign Currency Options and Other Derivatives,” “The Characteristics and Management of Foreign Exchange Risk,” “Estimating the International Cost of Capital,” “Estimating the Industry Cost of Equity and Estimating the Equity Market Risk Premium,” “Estimating the Market’s Response to Issuing Mandatory Convertible Securities in Conjunction with Common Stock,” “The Economics of Issuing Convertible Debt,” and “Estimating the Value of Privately Held Electric and Gas Utilities.”
+In addition to his scholarly publications, Dr. Abuaf publishes and has published commercial articles, or made presentations, on the “Global Macroeconomic Outlook,” “Blue-Sky Factors in Equity Valuation,” “Economic, Behavioral, and Empirical Drivers of Capital Structure and Shareholder Payout Policies,” “Share Buybacks,” “Drivers of Dividend Policy,” “Fix-Floating Mix and Maturity Profile of Optimal Debt Portfolios,” “Statistical Drivers of Credit Ratings,” “Modeling the Yield Curve,” “Estimating the Equity Cost of Capital by using the Fama-French-Carhart Model,” “Estimating the Pricing Behavior of Large Bond Offerings,” “Responses of Bank Stocks to Yield-Curve Shocks,” “Foreign Currency Options and Other Derivatives,” “The Characteristics and Management of Foreign Exchange Risk,” “Estimating the International Cost of Capital,” “Estimating the Industry Cost of Equity and Estimating the Equity Market Risk Premium,” “Estimating the Market's Response to Issuing Mandatory Convertible Securities in Conjunction with Common Stock,” “The Economics of Issuing Convertible Debt,” “Estimating the Value of Privately Held Electric and Gas Utilities,"

 Dr. Abuaf has lectured to large audiences such as the National Association of Securities Professionals, the diversity-based suppliers of the Prudential Insurance Company, and the Young Presidents Organization.